MansionEscape/MansionEscape/README.md

 # MansionEscape

-**MansionEscape** is a first-person, exploratory puzzle game set in a haunted mansion where the player must navigate through each room in the mansion, solve puzzles, collect items, and find the hidden exit to escape each room.
+**MansionEscape** is a first-person, exploratory puzzle game set in a haunted mansion where the player must navigate through each room in the mansion, solve puzzles, collect items, and find the hidden key to escape each room.

 ## Table of Contents